 If you’re familiar with cannabis, you know that it needs to be stored properly to maintain freshness.
 This is also true for cannabis derivatives, like hemp-derived cannabinoid products.
-One hemp extract in particular–THC-O acetate–is particularly new to the market, and most people still have a few kinks to work out along the path to the best THC-O dosing experience.
+One hemp extract in particular–THC-O acetate–is newly legal and in high demand, and most people still have a few kinks to work out along the path to the best THC-O dosing experience.

 For starters, you should definitely take a look into storing THC-O before you stock up on products.
 The way you store your THC-O products will have a heavy impact on how long the product maintains its potency over time, and therefore on the effects you experience with each dose.

 So, let’s jump straight to the point!
 Here’s how to store THC-O to keep it fresh and potent as long as possible: